MedAziz218/pico-ducky/README.md

 This project served as the foundation for a broader cybersecurity project, utilizing the BadUSB functionality to launch a reverse shell attack on any Windows victim machine.

+## Disclaimer
+This project was created for educational and learning purposes only.
+The creators do not condone or support any illegal or unethical use of the information or tools provided.
+The use of this project to execute unauthorized actions on any system without explicit permission is strictly prohibited.
+The creators shall not be held responsible for any misuse or consequences resulting from the use of this project.